 (third subtopic:) third subthesis

-main counterargument and rebuttal (i.e. why it is weak or invalid)
+main counterargument and rebuttal (i.e. why it could be weak or invalid)

 implications if the main thesis is correct

 That's pretty straightforward, and here are some examples of how it works.
 Let's start with an important current issue at the interface between research and politics.
 Imagine you are writing an essay on "The causes of global warming".
 That is the title on your title page; in the jargon of this approach it is called the "main topic".
 Your main question is "What is the main cause of global warming?"
 Here is a possible abstract that includes all the above elements, one after the other: